eferdosi/EKSContainerLab/module-3/README.md

 ## Overview

 In this module, we will use AWS EC2 to launch and configure our Windows Server 2019 Dev Environment.
+You can perform all followings on your local Windows desktop or laptop and skip provisioning the new EC2 instance.

 <a id='dev-env'></a>
 ### Your Windows Development Environment